top of page

 Final Thoughts on Decorating with Oriental Rugs

 Oriental rugs offer a captivating way to infuse character, history, and artistry into modern or transitional interiors.
 The key to successfully marrying Oriental rugs with modern or transitional furnishings is finding a balance between old and new.
 The rug can add warmth, texture, and color to an otherwise sleek and minimalistic space, creating a compelling contrast.
 Whether you opt for an antique Persian masterpiece or a fresh off-the-loom Indian treasure, these luxurious rugs can elevate the aesthetics of any home.
 Embrace the journey of discovering the perfect Oriental rug for your space and savor the stories woven into every thread.
+Many off our Oriental and Tibetan rugs can be custom colored to suit your unique decor.

 Our design consultants will love helping you find the right Oriental rug to beautify your home.
 Contact us today!